 \subsubsection{Relative Positional Embedding}

-Relative positional embedding, also known as \textbf{relative positional representation} (\textbf{RPR}), is an improvement to the absolute positional embedding method used in standard Transformer systems \citep{shaw-etal:2018self,huang-etal:2018music}.
-The idea of RPR is that we model the distance between two positions of a sequence rather than giving each position a fixed representation.
-As a result, we have a pair-wise representation $\mathrm{PE}(i,j)$ for any two positions $i$ and $j$.
+Relative positional embedding, also known as \textbf{relative positional representation} (\textbf{RPR}), is an improvement to the absolute positional embedding method used in standard Transformers\citep{shaw-etal:2018self,huang-etal:2018music}.
+The idea of RPR is that we model the distance between two positions in a sequence rather than giving each position a fixed representation.
+As a result, we have a pair-wise representation $\mathrm{PE}(i,j)$ for two positions $i$ and $j$.
 One simple way to define $\mathrm{PE}(i,j)$ is to consider it as a lookup table for all pairs of $i$ and $j$.
 More specifically, let $\mathbf{u}_\pi$ be a $d$-dimensional representation for a given distance $\pi$.
 The form of $\mathrm{PE}(i,j)$ in the vanilla RPR method is given by

 where $\mathrm{clip}(x,k_{\mathrm{rpr}})$ is a function that clips $x$ in the interval $[-k_{\mathrm{rpr}},k_{\mathrm{rpr}}]$

 Thus, we have a model with parameters